 DT resolved to solve these problem for our customers by providing DT Time Lapse Capture, a dedicated capture agent designed exclusively for time lapse capture, and DT Time Lapse Editor a plugin for Capture One that provided the tools that time lapse shooters need like ramping, smoothing, and keyframe identification.

-Current Phase One system owners and DT clients may purchase the suite at a substantial discount.
+DT clients may purchase the suite at a substantial discount.

 Submit your interest on the following form to get started using this unique high resolution time lapse video tool.